monta-app/static/gdpr.md

 - Google Analytics is the provider of analytics for our websites.

+- Hubspot is our customer relationship management system.

+- Totango is our customer success software.

+- Workable is used for talent acquisition, including applicant tracking system.

 - Service providers selling subscriptions will get access to only the minimum required user data needed such as name, address, phone and email when a subscription is pending or active.

 - Stripe handles credit card and banking information.